 In the old days, there were many rules or kapu that dominated Hawaiian life: shadows of common people were not allowed to touch shadows of the upper class, men and women were to eat separately, etc. Breaking the kappa always resulted in punishment, sometimes even death.
 The only way to avoid punishment was to kapu to Pu’uhonua, a place of refuge south of Kailua-Kona where all Hawaiians were guaranteed to stay unharmed.
 To this day, you can visit Pu’uhonua o Hōnaunau National Historic Park to learn all about the kapu and other historic facts about Hawaii.

 81. Hawaiian language used to be oral only.

-The missionaires that arrived in Hawaii had a hard time communication with the locals.
+The missionaries that arrived in Hawaii had a hard time communicating with the locals.
 So far, the Hawaiian language had been an exclusively oral language.
 The missionaries translated it into a written language so that foreigners could learn it and better interact with the Hawaiian people.

 82. Tsunamis are a real threat and you can see why in Hilo.